 In 2017, the Town of Lebanon began monitoring for Cryptosporidium in the source water (before treatment) as required by EPA's Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR).
 Cryptosporidium is a microscopic parasite found in surface water throughout the United States.
 Ingestion of Cryptosporidium may cause cryptosporidiosis, an abdominal infection.
-Although filtration removes Cryptosporidium, the most commonly-used filtration methods cannot quarantee 100 percent removal.
+Although filtration removes Cryptosporidium, the most commonly-used filtration methods cannot guarantee 100 percent removal.
 Under the LT2ESWTR, the average Cryptosporidium concentration determines if additional treatment measures are needed.
 Twenty-four samples are required for analysis over a two-year period.
-During 2018, the average Cryptosporidium concentration was 0.0167 oocysts per liter for the 12 samples collected.
+During 2019, the average Cryptosporidium concentration was 0.05 oocysts per liter for the 6 samples collected.
 While our monitoring indicates the presence of these organisms in our source water (before treatment), the current test methods do not allow us to determine if the organisms are dead or if they are capable of causing disease.
 Based on the Cryptosporidium monitoring results so far and the current performance of the treatment plant, we anticipate meeting the future treatment requirements of the LT2ESWTR.

-The sodium concentration of 37.6 ppm found in the water sample collected on January 14, 2016 at the Mendota waterworks exceeds the 20 ppm concentration set for people on a strict sodium diet.
+The sodium concentration of 40.3 mg/L found in the water sample collected on July 15, 2019 at the Mendota waterworks exceeds the 20 mg/L concentration set for people on a strict sodium diet.
 The water produced by our Mendota well should likely be considered appropriate for drinking by persons on a moderately restrictive sodium diet.
 We recommend you consult your physician if you are on a sodium restricted diet so that he can decide whether you should use the water for drinking.